Lampropeltis getula

 Lampropeltis getula, commonly known as the eastern kingsnake, the common kingsnake, and the chain kingsnake, is a species of harmless snake in the subfamily Colubrinae of the family Colubridae.
 The species is native to the southeastern United States.
 It has long been a favorite among collectors.
-Four subspecies are recognized as being valid, including the nominate subspecies described here.
-All of these taxa had originally been described as distinct species and recognized as such for more than a century.
+Four subspecies are recognized, including the nominate subspecies described here.
+Each of these taxa had previously been described as distinct species for more than a century.